ralphbean/threebean-blog/_posts/0102-fedmsg-and-kerberos.rst

 Kerberized fedmsg?
 ------------------

-The advantage of pulling of a kerberized fedmsg would be that you wouldn't have to set up a separate public key infrastructure just for fedmsg -- you could re-use your kerberos infrastructure.
+The advantage of pulling off a kerberized fedmsg would be that you wouldn't have to set up a separate public key infrastructure just for fedmsg -- you could re-use your kerberos infrastructure.
 You wouldn't have to generate a CA cert.
 You wouldn't have to generate certs for each sending service, sign them with the CA cert, and distribute them, manage them...

 Is it possible?